 Giving out personal or confidential information about another employee or student, including home address, phone number, special education or 504 status, lunch status, or other data without appropriate authorization, is strictly prohibited.

 Users shall not disclose student information for any purpose other than a legitimate educational purpose, or as otherwise permitted by law.
+Protections of student privacy as outlined in BP5111.3 also apply.

 Users shall not download confidential student or employee information onto laptops, desktops or other portable storage devices without authorization.
 Authorized loading of confidential information onto laptops or other portable storage devices should only be done utilizing secure encryption.